Gay L. Girolami

 APTA, Academy for Pediatric Physical Therapy, Combined Sections Program Committee

-PhD, Movement Sciences, University of Illinois at Chicago
+PhD, Movement Sciences, Department of Kinesiology and Nutrition, University of Illinois at Chicago

-MS, Applied Health, University of North Carolina at Chapel Hill
+MS, Applied Health, Department of Physical Therapy, University of North Carolina at Chapel Hill

 BS, Physical Therapy, Marquette University